-Hypothermia protects the brain against damage during strokeMarch 6th, 2012 in Neuroscience /
+Hypothermia protects the brain against damage during strokeMarch 6, 2012 in Medicine & Health / Neuroscience

 Thromboembolic stroke, caused by a blood clot in the brain, results in damage to the parts of the brain starved of oxygen.
 Breaking up the clot with tissue plasminogen activator (tPA) reduces the amount of damage, however, there is a very short time window when the value of the treatment outweighs the side effects.
 New research published in BioMed Central's open access journal Experimental & Translational Stroke Medicine shows that, during the first 24 hours after a stroke, mild hypothermia (34C) can reduce the side effects of tPA and potentially increase the window of opportunity for tPA treatment.

 When a blood clot blocks off blood flow in the brain (ischemic stroke) the part starved of oxygen quickly begins to die.
 In order to prevent significant damage tPA must be given to the patient as early as possible after the onset of symptoms - doctors recommend that it must be administered within the first four and a half hours.
 Delayed treatment also increases the patient's risk of intracerebral hemorrhage and brain swelling (edema).